from Gustave Doré's (1832-1883) illustrations of Dante's Inferno

 I found Bernstein's close reading of the Hebrew Bible and of the Book of Enoch, the major piece of evidence outside the writings of Josephus of a late antique Jewish belief in punishment after death, more original than his review of Greco-Roman ideas.
 Much of the latter seems to rest on scholarly interpretations that have long been common currency.
 This may be a matter of familiarity, however, and Bernstein does bring together a great deal of material in a highly readable style, so that almost anyone will find some new ideas and information in the collection of pre-Christian beliefs assembled here.

-That says that punishment in after life was an idea the Jews had in late antiquity.We can see from the use of the termenology for "Hell" that the modern concepts with which fundamentalists are embeaued and atheists are outragged are just no there.
-The only word used for "hell" in the OT is Sheol, which does not mean hell and does not corrospond to genhena, it means "gave."
+That says that punishment in after life was an idea the Jews had in late antiquity.We can see from the use of the terminology for "Hell" that the modern concepts with which fundamentalists are imbued and atheists are outraged are just no there.
+The only word used for "hell" in the OT is Sheol, which does not mean hell and does not correspond to Gehenna, it means "grave."
 It's death or the place of the dead, not necessarily a place of torment.

 Sheol (OT) translated Hell really means "the Grave."

 We can see that Sheol means the grave by the use made of Crosswalk software in its Heberw lexicon.Crosswalk takes its Hebrew from Strongs and Vines.
 Both are inadequate, but cross walk smooths them out and waters them down even more with interpretive definitions.
 Thus we can see what I'm talking about in the use they make of words, but they also add their own effects.Crosswalk defition of Sheol